 Wheel Launch Training Details

-Course Price - $3250 $2750* for a limited time
+Course Price - $3250

 Wheel launch training includes the same core curriculum as foot launch.
 The major difference is how glider ground handling is taught.
 While we encourage all pilots to learn how to kite their glider on foot, our wheel launch training course is very sensitive to students with difficulty spending long periods of time on their feet.
 Aspiring pilots with knee or back problems, or other physical limitations, will find our wheel launch program both a comfortable and enjoyable path to flight.